Mathematics, ICT, Natural Sciences and Technology

 Exciting excursions and interesting projects await our secondary school students, such as the cultivation of a digital garden, excursions, as well as internships and class trips with a MINT reference.
 We maintain cooperation and partnerships with organisations, companies and scientific institutions (e.g. Greenpeace, Buchlokal, IPGarten, Women in AI and the Lindhof experimental farm of the University of Kiel).
 Experts from research and business accompany our project days, which we conduct inside and outside the school building.

-In Years 5 and 6 we also offer the elective courses Robotics (2 courses) and Coding, S.T.E.A.M. and Art & Communication for those students who want to engage more intensively with it.
+In Years 5 and 6 we also offer the elective courses Robotics (2 courses) Coding and STEAM (Sciences; Technology, Engineering, Art, Mathematics) for those students who want to engage more intensively with it.

 We are leaning into the further development of our curriculum for IT and media education the objectives and standards of the European Computer Driving License (European Computer Driving License, ECDL – internationally recognized as International Computer Driving License, ICDL).